- Acceptable use policy

 This privacy notice applies to

 Not all sections will necessarily apply to you.
-It depends on how you interact with us, our services and website.
+It depends on how you interact with us, our services and websites.

 For cookies, please read the separate cookie notice on this site available via contentful.com/legal and please check the cookie consent manager implemented on both this website (see “Cookie Preferences” at the bottom of the page) and in the Web App (see the “Account Settings” page in the Web App).
 The cookie notice applies in addition to this privacy notice.